-- Right to Notice of Transfer or Discharge - Residents have a right to receive advanced notice of transfers or discharge.
-Often, this right includes a time provision: thirty days notice is common.
+- Right to Notice of Transfer or Discharge - Residents have a right to receive the reasonable accommodation of advanced notice of transfers or discharge.
+Often, this right includes a 30-day time provision between receiving notice and moving.

-- Participation Rights - Residents have the right to participate in social, religious, and community activities.
+- Participation Rights - Residents have the right to participate in their personal needs, including social, religious, and community activities.

 Getting Help with a Nursing Home Issue

 Checking with your state's health department is a good first step for determining what nursing home resident rights exist where you live.
-Beyond that, contacting a state agency, medical office, or an elder law attorney can be helpful.
+Beyond that, contacting a state agency, medical office, or an older adult law attorney can be helpful.